lynnfaraday/aresmush.com/_root/mush-101/time-and-space.md

 Rooms on a MUSH represent only a **part** of the virtual world - the highlights, if you will.
 A Hollywood set designer doesn't build the *entire* starship Enterprise - only the sections they need for the scenes they intend to film.
 Similarly, a MUSH designer doesn't attempt to build every conceivable location in the world.
 They focus on the areas that are likely to be used for scenes.

-For example, this map from the now-closed Sweetwater Crossing MUSH illustrates the locations represented by MUSH rooms (in black) compared to the entire town.
+For example, this map from the now-closed Sweetwater Crossing MUSH illustrates the locations represented by MUSH rooms (in black) compared to the entire town of Sweetwater.

 {{#pretty-image}}/assets/media/sweetwater.jpg{{/pretty-image}}
 <div class="caption">Map from Sweetwater Crossing MUSH.</div>

 Just because there's not a MUSH room for the undertaker's or the back room of the train station doesn't mean you can't hold a scene there.
 You can use a temporary room to represent areas not on the grid.

 ### Location Within Rooms

 Some locations might even have multiple rooms.
 The Boarding House, for example, could be represented as a single room (as shown above), but it could also be created with three rooms (lobby, dining room, upstairs) or even more (adding a kitchen and some bedrooms).

 You usually establish your character's location within the room when you make your first pose in a scene.
 "Cate takes a seat at the bar..." or "Cate heads for a table in the back..."
 Keep relative locations in mind when posing.
-Somoene at the bar would be hard-pressed to carry on a conversation with someone in the back storeroom.
+Somoene at the bar would be hard-pressed to carry on a casual conversation with someone in the back storeroom.

 ## Time